Everything Black

-Everything Black is a song by American electronica producer Armond Arabshahi, better known by his stage name Unlike Pluto, and features Philadelphia-based vocalist Mike Taylor.
-The song was released on Canadian record label Monstercat on March 10, 2017 and is Arabshashi's fifth release on the label.
+"Everything Black" is a song by Persian American electronic/alternative rock music producer Armond Arabshahi, better known by his stage name Unlike Pluto, and features Philadelphia-based African American vocalist Mike Taylor.
+The single was released on the Canadian label Monstercat on March 10, 2017 and is Arabshashi's fifth release on the label.

 Background

-Uproxx describes the song as "jazzy and dark," with "a slinky, almost joyful groove."
+Uproxx described the song as "jazzy and dark," with "a slinky, almost joyful groove."
 The song incorporates elements of R&B, jazz, funk, and soul.

 Reception

-Billboard described Mike Taylor's vocal performance as a comparison to Mick Jagger of The Rolling Stones.
+Billboard described Mike Taylor's vocal performance as a comparison to Mick Jagger of the Rolling Stones.
 Noiseporn described the song as "everything a modern, all-black wearing, club crawling millennial like myself could ask for."
 EDM.com proclaimed Taylor's vocals as "superb".

 Tour

 On release, Arabshahi announced the Everything Black Tour, which covered much of North America.
 The tour began on March 31 in Ottawa.